 I guess it takes a while, but it’s achievable.
 It’s a prerequisite for so many great things in life.
-The gym is one of the little hacks.
-There are so many of them.

 Seriously, what are you doing today to be luckier tomorrow?
 The world with luckier people would be a much happier place to live in.
 Everyone should try to learn to be luckier.